stitchdata/docs/_saas-integrations/heap/v1/heap-v1.md

           This means that while files will only include new and updated data pertinent to that specific object (table), a full resync may be included.

-      - title: "Incremental Replication using file modification timestamps"
+      - title: "Key-based Incremental Replication using file modification timestamps"
         anchor: "incremental-replication-for-heap"
         content: |
           To identify new and updated data for replication, Stitch will use file modification timestamps as [Replication Keys]({{ link.replication.rep-keys | prepend: site.baseurl }}) and store them on a per-table basis.
 This means that only files dumped from a new {{ integration.display_name }} data sync will be selected for replication.